Schwab-TD Ameritrade deal shows Trump rule-easing boon for financial M&A

-WASHINGTON (Reuters) - A possible purchase by brokerage giant Charles Schwab Corp.
-(SCHW.N) of rival TD Ameritrade (AMTD.O) reflects a more relaxed mood under Trump administration regulators, which has helped unleash other big-ticket takeovers in the financial sector, analysts said.
+WASHINGTON, Nov 21 (Reuters) - A possible purchase by brokerage giant Charles Schwab Corp. of rival TD Ameritrade reflects a more relaxed mood under Trump administration regulators, which has helped unleash other big-ticket takeovers in the financial sector, analysts said.

 CNBC and Fox Business reported on Wednesday that the two brokerages were in talks to ink a merger that Fox said could be valued at $26 billion.
 The companies did not respond on Thursday to Reuters requests for comment.